apache/airflow/docs/apache-airflow-providers-dingding/index.rst

 Installation
 ------------

-You can install this package on top of an existing Airflow 2.1+ installation via ``pip install apache-airflow-providers-dingding``
+You can install this package on top of an existing Airflow 2 installation (see ``Requirements`` below) for the minimum Airflow version supported) via
+``pip install apache-airflow-providers-dingding``

 Cross provider package dependencies